WE BELIEVE that God welcomes and loves us all.

 Jesus is God's son, sent by God to become human like us.
-Through his death on the cross and his resurrection he broke the bonds of human sin and death, and restored the relationship of love between God and God’s people.
+Through his death on the cross and his resurrection, he broke the bonds of human sin and death, and restored the relationship of love between God and God’s people.
 Jesus Christ is both fully human and fully divine; he was present with God at the beginning.
 He was born on earth by the power of the Holy Spirit through the virgin Mary.
 During his earthly ministry he fed the hungry, healed the sick and associated with sinners and outcasts.
 He was in perfect obedience to his Father’s will, and found to be without sin.
 He was crucified, and died on the cross.
-On the Third day, what is now Easter Sunday; he was raised from the dead, and ascended into heaven to be with the Father.
-In this he conquered death, sin, and the grave.
-This is the Good news of our reconciliation to God that is preached, promised, and remembered through the sacraments.
+On the Third day, what we now celebrate as Easter Sunday; he was raised from the dead and ascended into heaven to be with the Father.
+In this he conquered death, sin and the grave.
+This is the Good News of our reconciliation to God that is preached, promised and remembered through the sacraments.

-As human beings we are born with a sinful and selfish nature, it is not so much individual wrong acts, but a result of the broken relationship between creation and God due to human freedom.
-But by the grace of God through Jesus Christ’s death and resurrection we are saved, renewed and given new life.
-In the Lutheran church the phrase used when talking about salvation is that “we are saved by grace through faith in Jesus Christ.
-It is God’s work that rescues us from the consequences of our sin so that we can live in a right relationship with God because of Jesus Christ.
+As human beings, we are born with a sinful and selfish nature as a result of the broken relationship between creation and God that is caused by human freedom.
+But by the grace of God through Jesus Christ’s death and resurrection, we are saved, renewed and given new life.
+In the Lutheran church, the phrase used when talking about salvation is that “we are saved by grace through faith in Jesus Christ."
+It is God’s work that rescues us from the consequences of our sin so that we can live in a right relationship with God .

 The Creeds and Book of Concord

 Christian education is important for all age groups.
-An individual’s faith life does not reach a certain point and stop, it is a journey.
-Christian education helps guide and support God’s people throughout their life’s journeys.
-It equips disciples to proclaim God’s grace through words and actions, and passes traditions and faith on to future generations.
+An individual’s faith life does not reach a certain point and stop; it is a journey.
+Christian education helps guide and support God’s people.
+It equips us to proclaim God’s grace through words and actions, and passes traditions and faith on to future generations.

 Word of God (Scripture)

-The word of God contains both Law and Gospel.
+The Bible contains both Law and Gospel.
 The law is what convicts us, and the Gospel sets us free.
-Without the law there would be no need for the Gospel, but without the Gospel the law can only condemn and kill.
+Without the law, there would be no need for the Gospel.
+But without the Gospel, the law can only condemn and kill.
 We have the law so that there is structure and order in our lives, and so that we come to rely on and trust in God for our salvation.